ropensci-archive/Rclean/joss/paper.md

 provenance can gather information that static prospective provenance can't.
-Greater details of the computational process would enable other features that could address some challenges, such as processing information from comments, parsing control statements and replicating random processes.
+Greater details of the computational process would enable other features that could address some challenges, such as processing information from comments, parsing control statements, and replicating random processes.
 However, using retrospective provenance comes at a cost.
 In order to gather it, the script needs to be executed.
 When scripts are computationally intensive or contain bugs that stop